 YUVA is a collaborative choreography and performance platform for young and talented Indian classical artists (dance and music), curated and presented by Silambam Houston.
 YUVA strives to catalyze collaboration and creativity among young upcoming artists in the Indian classical arts and to encourage them to 'find their artistic voice'.
+YUVA Artists, selected from among a pool of applicants, collaborate to create new artistic works for presentation at the YUVA festival.

-Buy Tickets to YUVA 2024!
+Buy Tickets to YUVA 2025!

 Tickets are ‘pay what you can’ until Aug 24.

-You set the price, and your purchase allows us to compensate the emerging artists who are the creative backbone of YUVA 2024.
+You set the price, and your purchase allows us to compensate the emerging artists who are the creative backbone of YUVA 2025.

 CREDITS